Camp Should-A-Been - Season Four

 Janay Castine, whose dubious Idol claim to fame is being the lowest-rated contestant in the

-history of the series to perform more than once, didn't get a second chance here at Camp: the Bus Of
+more than once, didn't get a second chance here at Camp: the Bus Of

 Shame drove directly onto the stage midway through her song and carted her off.
 Also headed home